At a Glance

 ✨Tip Number 2

 Network with professionals in the field of student welfare and mental health.
-Attend local events or workshops to meet people who can provide insights and potentially refer you to opportunities within the sector.
+Attend local events or workshops to meet people who can provide insights and possibly refer you to opportunities within the sector.

 ✨Tip Number 3

-Showcase your empathy and communication skills during any informal interactions or interviews.
-Being able to relate to students and convey understanding is crucial for a Welfare Officer role.
+Showcase your empathy and communication skills during any informal interactions, such as networking events or interviews.
+Being able to relate to students on a personal level is crucial for a Welfare Officer.

 ✨Tip Number 4

-Research the external support services available in the area.
-Knowing how to coordinate with these services will highlight your proactive approach and readiness to assist students effectively.
+Research the external support services available in Gosport.
+Knowing how to coordinate with these services will highlight your proactive approach and readiness to assist students with complex needs.

 We think you need these skills to ace Welfare Officer